Battlelogium/Battlelogium/README.md

     -  `startTopmost` is simply whether to start as the topmost window or not.
 If set to false, when Origin starts, it will most likely go on top of the wrapper for a bit, depending on what `waitTimeToCloseOrigin` has been set to.

+* `customJSEnabled` should be enabled if you wish to use custom Javascript in the customjs.js file.
+It will run at the `LoadingFrameComplete` event.

 The default configuration options should be fine for normal use

 Bug reports